wearebase/web-images/README.md

 And specify a version or minimum version.

-As this repo is private on BitBucket, your development machine *and* your servers will need authorised keys on bitbucket to pull this repo.

 # Configure where you want the package to go
 In your `composer.json`, add the following: